skid06/weather-test/README.md

 18. Open a browser window and type "http://localhost:3000" you should change the port to the value you set for APP_PORT i.e APP_PORT=5000 then acccess the site with http://localhost:5000

+19. To change the API KEY for Accuweather, just go to the .env file and change the value for ACCUWEATHER_KEY
+20. You can also mimic the behavior if the user is on free trial or paid user which is not included in the functionality of the app.
+Just change the value of USER_SUBSCRIPTION_KEY in the .env file to 1 so it will not be limited to only 3 day forecast.

 ## NOTE:

 If you keep having errors running sail up and gets the Port number is already in use, just make sure to change the values for APP_PORT, FORWARD_DB_PORT and VITE_PORT in the .env file